 Importance of snow removal along the trails:

-Providing year-round usable and accessible trail infrastructure for outdoor recreation and non-motorized transportation is needed and desired by the community.
-Providing reliable services allows access for those who rely on non-motorized transportation, including transit users accessing stops, and provides opportunities for trail users wishing to maintain a more active lifestyle benefiting their health, environment and our community’s health and well-being.
+Providing year-round trail infrastructure for outdoor recreation and non-motorized transportation is needed and desired by the community.
+Providing reliable services allows access for those who rely on non-motorized transportation, including transit users accessing stops, and provides opportunities for trail users wishing to maintain a more active lifestyle benefiting their health and environment and our community’s health and well-being.

 History of snow removal along the trail network: